 “I would,” threatened Harry, “if I believed my family was in danger.”

 “If you believed your family was in danger?” laughed Macnair, and he shook his head.
 “Oh, Harry Potter.
 Still thinking the world revolves around you and that scar of yours, are you?
 Well, let me tell you this: the world has changed.”

 “It may have changed, but some things are still the same.
 You, for one, are still a heartless low-life whose allegiances are in all the wrong places.”

-"And you are still a conceited bastard who needs to be knocked off his bloody pedestal!
+“And you are still a conceited bastard who needs to be knocked off his bloody pedestal!
 And let me tell you, Harry Potter, you will see that day!
-It's coming, and you better be ready for it!"
+It's coming, and you better be ready for it!”
 Macnair shouted in rage.
-He bared his teeth, his brow pulled in hatred, and he temporarily fought against the gold, magical bindings keeping him in that chair.
+He bared his teeth, his brow furrowed with hatred, and he temporarily fought against the gold, magical bindings keeping him in that chair.

 “Who took you in?”
 Harry demanded to know.
 He forced down the anger Macnair had instilled in him.

 “Someone who is going to put you in your bloody place,” chuckled Macnair again.

 “Parker Namken?”
 Harry found himself suddenly demanding to know.